GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/composer/composer-vc-properties.md

 #### Parameters

-  - url: The URL of the attachment
+  - `url`: The URL of the attachment
-  - type: The type of the attachment
+  - `type`: The type of the attachment

 ### `textViewDidChange(_:)`